Software

 “Even if anyone forks CentOS Stream to make a server distro with the same reliability as CentOS 8, they will not be able to add Red Hat Enterprise Linux’s unique flavor,” he told LinuxInsider, calling the decision a death knell for CentOS.

-That may sound apocalyptic, but CentOS is chosen for two main reasons, McGee explained.
-One, it is rock solid; two, it benefits from RHEL.
+That may sound apocalyptic, but McGee explained that CentOS is chosen for two main reasons: one, it is rock solid, and two, it benefits from RHEL.

 “Both of which are lost with CentOS Stream.
 I assume this decision would result in a mass migration from CentOS to Ubuntu Server.
 This was a huge blunder.
 Hopefully, IBM/Red Hat will change their minds before CentOS drowns,” he said.